TeamHypersomnia/Hypersomnia/docs/pages/docs/setups/editor_command.md

 As for determinism of the editor commands, it is debatable if it must be as strict as during networking.

 Those approaches to command implementation have been considered so far:
-1. With each command, store a snapshot of both the cosmos's entire [significant state](cosmos#significant) and [inferred state](cosmos#inferred).
+1. With each command, store a snapshot of both the solvable's entire [significant state](cosmos_solvable#significant) and [inferred state](cosmos_solvable#inferred).
 Additionally, store only the new value for redoing, as undoing is already possible thanks to the snapshot.
     - Maximum determinism.
     - Easiest to get right without bugs.
     - Unacceptable memory and processing performance.
-2. With each command, store a snapshot of the cosmos's entire [significant](cosmos#significant) state.
+2. With each command, store a snapshot of the solvable's entire [significant](cosmos_solvable#significant) state.
 Additionally, store only the bytes of the new value for redoing, as undoing is already possible thanks to the snapshot.
 [Reinfer](reinference) on undo.
     - Slightly less determinism.
         - If the author has done undo and then redo, their further actions and recordings might result in a different cosmos than if they would have stayed on the current change.
     - Unacceptable memory and processing performance.